jonobarel/JellyBattle/README.md

 ## Known issues:

 * Some clipping issues with shots going through platforms
+* Sometimes, shots clip through jellies instead of hitting
 * Clipping issues in jelly bubble skins with platform
-* Mismatch between Editor and Windows Build output causes particle system to detach from bullets
+* Shots behave correctly in Editor and WebGL, but issues with bullets in Windows Build
-* Windows Build colliders in bullets and players aren't aligned